The Dual of Quantifier Elimination: Boolean Elimination over C and R: Introduction

 For example, if

 then the constructions here show

 and also

-Even more complicated formulas admit normal forms with only $\exists$ and one $\forall$, in either order.
+Even more complicated formulas admit normal forms with only $\exists$ and one $\forall$, in either order; having both normal forms provides flexibility for use inside larger formulas.
 Furthermore the degrees of the resulting polynomials are linearly bounded by the length of the original formula in conjunctive or disjunctive normal form.

-In logical terms, this shows that any Boolean combination of quantifier-free formulas can be expressed as a $\Delta_2$ formula with one atomic predicate.

-The constructions below apply not only to polynomial terms but to any term language which includes polynomial combinations.
-For example, if $x$ and $y$ denote entire functions of a complex variable, then the resulting quantified equations describe entire functions as well, albeit of greater algebraic complexity.

-These normal forms have application to model theory.
-For instance, in analyzing Zilber's quasiminimality conjecture, our results show that it suffices to establish quasiminimality for sets defined by a single quantified equation, rather than sets defined by quantifications of arbitrary propositional combinations.
-More generally, having both normal forms provides flexibility for use inside larger formulas: the $\exists\forall$ form is suited to contexts where the innermost quantifier block is existential, and the $\forall\exists$ for contexts where the innermost block is universal.